membraneframework/membrane_tutorials/videoroom/videoroom.md

   ```bash
   mix archive.install hex phx_new
   ```
-  Later on you can use the generator in order to create new Phoenix application:
+  Later on you can use the generator in order to create a new Phoenix application:
   ```bash
   mix phx.new
   ```

   Inspect the structure which was created by the use of the command since our project will be based on the same structure (in fact it was also generated using this generator ;) )

 ## Template downloading
   Once we have the development environment set up properly (let's hope so!) we can start the work on our project.
 We don't want you to do it from the scratch as the development requires some dull playing around with UI, setting the dependencies etc. - we want to provide you only the meat!
 That is why we would like you to download the template project with core parts of the code missing.
 You can do it by typing: